Jpalmer95/Twitter-2/README.md

+Pending deployment until I decide to purchase a hosting service/domain.
+No need at the moment.
+Currently works with a localhost server.

 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.0)](https://tailwindcss.com/blog/tailwindcss-v3) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).